Early Clinical Investigators

 Additional Budget Considerations:

-and this can lead to a study deficit at the end of the study.
+The cost of the 4 items in the right cell on the table above are often underestimated and this can lead to a study deficit at the end of the study.
 To avoid this, include a budget item for “yearly administrative fees” that accounts for all these items (e.g., in 2024 a large Children’s Hospital asked for $15,000 to $20,000 in administrative fees).

 What if you need to change the budget later on?